Skip to main content

 Presiding Officers – 2%

-The Valley will annually submit their presiding officer information using the online form.
+The Valley will annually submit their presiding officer information in Journey 365.
 This includes officers who are serving multiple years/terms.
 This category will be calculated by Supreme Council at the conclusion of the census year.

 New Member Registration – 2%

-The Valley should on average register 4° (Lodge of Perfection) new members within 10 days.
+The Valley will register on Journey 365 all new 4° (Lodge of Perfection) members within 10 days of them witnessing the 4th degree.
 This category will be calculated by Supreme Council at the conclusion of the census year.

 Communications - 2%

 The Valley will send at least 20 units of communications to their members every year.
 Social media accounts count as one specific unit of communication as do email communications and printed newsletters.
-For instance, having a Facebook page is one unit of communication for the year, having a Twitter account is one unit of communication for the year, etc.
+For instance, having a Facebook page is one unit of communication for the year, an account on “X” (formerly Twitter) is one unit of communication for the year, etc. This category will be reported by the Valley on the Annual Report concluding the census year.

 Examples: